 The general consensus among researchers is that your unique gut microbiome is created within the first 1000 days of your life, but that doesn’t mean you’re stuck with it forever.
 There are things you can do to change and improve your gut environment!

 So how do you know when your gut microbiome needs a reset?
 It’ll be pretty hard to miss, unfortunately!
-Once you get hit with symptoms such as gas, bloating, stomach pain, nausea, diarrhea, IBS, asthma, diabetes, and mood problems.
-It’s a pretty sure sign that your gut is sending you a massive SOS signal.
+Symptoms such as gas, bloating, stomach pain, nausea, diarrhea, IBS, asthma, diabetes, and mood problems are a pretty sure sign that your gut is sending you a massive SOS signal.

-While many of these imbalances will sort themselves out without intervention, they can become chronic and that’s the point where it may be good to get a medical professional involved.
+While many of these imbalances will sort themselves out without intervention, they can become chronic.
+At this point it may be time to consult a medical professional..
 For example, if you visit a gastroenterologist they can test for issues such as bacterial overgrowth in your gut.
 But for now, let’s see if this is something you can rectify by making a few changes to your diet.

 Have a Glass of Water Each Morning